How to Stop Contact Form Spam Without CAPTCHAs

 Most website owners first try to solve this with a CAPTCHA.
-While CAPTCHAs can reduce spam, they also create friction for real visitors.
+While CAPTCHAs can reduce spam, they also create friction for legitimate visitors.
 Users with visual impairments may struggle to read distorted text.
 Parents holding a child cannot easily prove they are human.
 On mobile devices, solving a puzzle before sending a simple message frustrates people enough to leave the page entirely.
-Every step between a potential customer and your inbox costs you business.
+Every unnecessary step between a potential customer and your inbox costs you business.

 The Honeypot Field Technique